Ernest Drake

 At the 1891 Census, the family were living at London Road, New Bushey in the Parish of St Matthew and by the 1901 Census they were at Lime Kilns, Oxhey.
 The 1911 Census shows them living at ‘Lime Kiln Cottage’, Chalk Hill, Oxhey, but it is not clear whether this is the same address as that given on the 1901 census.

-On the 1891 Census, Ernest was one year old and living with his parents and one sibling.
-By the 1901 Census, he had five siblings and by the 1911 Census he had six siblings.
+By the 1901 Census, still living in New Bushey, he had five siblings and by the 1911 Census he had six siblings.

 Note; By the time of the 1911 Census, information was generally filled out by the householder and therefore the same address may be described differently.
-Also, whilst Bushey is given as the place of birth whilst the address is recorded as Oxhey, these relate to the same Census area, with Bushey being the Civil Parish and Oxhey the Ecclesiastical Area.
+Also, whilst Bushey is given as the place of birth, the address is recorded as Oxhey, these relate to the same Census area, with Bushey being the Civil Parish and Oxhey the Ecclesiastical Area.

-He worked for two or three years as a printer, but left this job because his employers “did not think he would fit in the printing trade and so did not feel justified in burdening him with apprenticeship.
+He worked for two or three years as a printer, but left this job because his employers “did not think he would fit in the printing trade and so did not feel justified in burdening him with apprenticeship.”

 Wartime Service

-Ernest served as Private 5/9119 in the 1st Battalion of the Rifle Brigade, with a medal qualifying date of 15 September 1914.
 He died of wounds received in action at Ploegsteert on 16 January 1915 and was buried at Rifle House Cemetery in Belgium, grave IV.J.1.

 He is commemorated at St Matthew’s Church Oxhey.
 He also has a brief mention in an article in the West Herts and Watford Observer dated 1 May 1915.